 When you learn to make Kouign-amann (say: QUEEN-ah-mahn), you’re really learning to make croissant dough-also known as laminated dough.
 No way around it, this technique takes time and effort, and can be a bit of a bear to master.
 But once you do, you’ll reap the rewards usually reserved for artisans at top-shelf pastry shops.
 So settle in-you’re gonna make this Brittany-born treat your baking-project bitch.

 You’ve already got a delicious banana bread recipe, we know.
 But this one goes beyond delicious to seriously blow some minds.
 The secret?
 Caramelized bananas along with freeze-dried ones.
 Serve it with Honey Butter for an unforgettable holiday treat you’ll return to every year.
+As we know, the holidays are all about over the top indulgence.
+If you’re looking for an extra-cheeky treat (and cannabis is legal where you are), you might want to learn how to make cannabis honey to use with your honey butter.
 As you can see, however, Banana Bread doesn’t have quite as many photos as the previous recipes do.
 We strongly encourage you to remedy that by posting your results in the comments section of that recipe.
 We can’t wait to see what you come up with.

 Want to find more great cooking projects for the holidays?
 Head on over to ChefSteps and join our community of cooks today!